foratseif/foratseif/README.md

-# I-MOVED-TO-GITLAB.COM
+# I moved to gitlab.com

-This repository is here to explain that I have moved all my projects to https://gitlab.com/foratseif
+I have moved all my projects to [https://gitlab.com/foratseif](https://gitlab.com/foratseif).
+See you there <3